Misreading EPR: Variations on an Incorrect Theme: EPR, Very Quickly

 \section{EPR, Very Quickly}

 The thought-experiment of Einstein, Podolsky and Rosen~\cite{Einstein:1935} was a response to a philosophical viewpoint on quantum mechanics chiefly associated with Werner Heisenberg and Niels Bohr.
-We might summarize that view with the following slogan: ``A quantum system does not have a property --- like a position, speed or amount of energy --- until that property is measured.''
+We might summarize that view with the following slogan: ``We can't say that a quantum system has a property --- like a position, speed or amount of energy --- unless we set up the lab equipment to measure that property.''
 While Heisenberg and Bohr differed philosophically in significant ways~\cite{Camilleri:2015}, it is fair to call this a common theme between them, and this is the idea which EPR (as they are ubiquitously known) wanted to critique.
-Their goal was to present a scenario in which a quantum system can be demonstrated to have a property \emph{before} that property is measured; thus, while quantum theory is correct in that the math works in practice, the Bohr--Heisenberg story cannot be the right way to understand it.
+Their goal was to present a scenario in which a quantum system can be demonstrated to have a property \emph{whether or not} that property is measured; thus, while quantum theory is correct in that the math works in practice, the Bohr--Heisenberg story cannot be the right way to understand it.
 In EPR's own terminology, their conclusion is that quantum theory must be ``incomplete''.

 The EPR thought-experiment rests upon the fact that in quantum physics, it is possible to prepare a pair of objects in such a way that, once we perform a measurement of our choice on one object, we can then make a completely confident prediction about the outcome of a corresponding measurement on the other.
 We make a choice and take action here, and then we can foretell what will happen when we act over there.
 The original EPR presentation considered position and momentum as the possible ``observables'': Of each particle, we can ask where it is, or alternatively, how it is moving.
+These are a pair of ``observables'' to which the \emph{uncertainty principle} applies.
+According to the rules of quantum mechanics, there is a tradeoff of predictability between the two.
+For any single quantum particle, if we can make a precise prediction of a position measurement, we cannot make a precise prediction of a momentum measurement, and vice versa.
+This raises the question of how to \emph{interpret} that tradeoff.
+Is it just that we are big and electrons are small, so our attempts to measure them are always clumsy and disrupt what they're doing\ldots\ Or is the truth something stranger?
+Does a quantum particle \emph{have} a momentum before we go and measure it?

 We prepare two particles following the EPR scheme, keep one of them close at hand and send the other far away --- let's say, in the direction of Mars.
 Then we choose which question to ask of the particle that we kept nearby: \emph{Where exactly are you?}\ or \emph{How exactly are you moving?} Suppose that we do the former, that is, we measure the position of the nearby particle.
 We can then predict, with 100\% confidence, the exact position of the particle that we sent off towards Mars.